SEND reforms

 - Address existing gaps in the Green Paper

-The open letter was signed by 32 leading disability organisations who together provide lifechanging support and services to thousands of children with special educational needs and disabilities every year.
+The open letter was signed by 32 leading disability organisations who together provide lifechanging support and services to thousands of children with SEND every year.

 Signatories to the open letter